Welcome to Sky High Girls Volleyball – 2013/2014

 Q. Are any fundraisers required?

-A. No mandatory fundraisers are required however, Sky High does offer many optional team and individual fundraisers to help give families an opportunity to defray some of their costs.
+A. No mandatory fundraisers are required however, Sky High does offer some optional team and individual fundraisers to help give families an opportunity to defray some of their costs.
 Many of these fundraisers will be presented during tryouts and/or at our parent meetings in November.
-In addition to these fundraisers many families seek out sponsorships from many of our retailers and companies in the community.
+In addition to these fundraisers many families seek out sponsorships from many of our retailers and companies throughout the community.

-Q. What is involved in the general parent meeting on Sunday, November 11, (Crystal Lake) and Wednesday, November 14 (Vernon Hills)?
+Q. What is involved in the general parent meeting on Sunday, November 17?

 A. The paperwork you receive at the final tryout will need to be reviewed and completed with the required information.
 You will need to turn in the completed paperwork at this meeting along with your first dues installment less the deposit paid at the final tryout.
 You will also have the ability to order any additional accessory items found on the uniform order sheet at this time.
 Sky High will discuss in detail the expectations, financial commitment, practice and tournament schedules.
 This is a very important meeting.